MA Motion Graphics

 Why choose this course

-• Recognised degree - graduate with a postgraduate MSc qualification from Coventry University which will boost your employability around the world.
+Recognised degree - graduate with a postgraduate qualification awarded by Coventry University which will boost your employability around the world.

 Course modules